Terramare culture: Theories of ethnic identity

 Significant differences of opinion have arisen as to the origin and ethnographic relations of the Terramare population.

 Edoardo Brizio, in his Epoca preistorica (1898), advanced a theory that the Terramare population had been the original Ligurians.
 Brizio believed that the Ligures, at some early point, took to erecting pile dwellings, although why they should have abandoned their previously unprotected hut-settlements for elaborate fortifications is unclear.
 While Brizio did not envision invading peoples until long after the Terramare period, the pile dwellings, ramparts and moats at Terramare sites have usually seemed more akin to military defenses, than the prevention of inundation during regular flooding; for instance, Terramare buildings usually stood on hills.
 There are other difficulties of a similar character with Brizio's theory.

 Luigi Pigorini (1842–1925) proposed that a population derived from the Terramare culture was a dominant component of the Proto-Villanovan culture—especially in its northern and Campanian phases and the Terramare culture has been an Indo-European-speaking population, the ancestors of the Italici, i.e. the Italic-speaking peoples.
 Pigorini also attributed to the Italici a tradition of lake dwellings, modified in Italy into Terramare-style pile dwelling on dry land.

-More recently, Italian archeologist Andrea Cardarelli has proposed re-evaluations of contemporaneous Greek accounts, such as that of Dionysius of Halicarnassus, and to link the Terramare culture to the Pelasgians whom the Greeks generally equated with the Tyrrhenians and specifically, therefore, the Etruscans.
+More recently, Italian archaeologist Andrea Cardarelli has suggested re-evaluating historical Greek sources, such as the writings of Dionysius of Halicarnassus, and linking the Terramare culture, especially the circumstances of its collapse, with the mythical account of the Pelasgians.
+Cardarelli argues that the myth of the Pelasgians, as presented by Dionysius, may stem from an Italic mytho-historical tradition, with the ethnic identification as "Pelasgians" being a later imposition by the author to advance his pro-Hellenic political agenda.